plingplingshiny/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed feature extends the existing `find` command to allow users to search for persons by postal code prefix using the pc/ prefix.
-The implementation adds a new `PostalCode` field to the `Person` class, representing Singapore’s 6-digit postal code.
+The implementation adds a new `PostalCode` field to the `Person` class.
 For example, the command `find pc/64` will list all persons whose postal code begins with “64”.

 Internally, the feature flows through the following components: